wistefan/did-helper/README.md

   -outputFormat string
         Output format for the did result file.
 Can be json or env. (default "json") -hostUrl
-        Base URL where the DID document will be located, excluding 'did.json'. (e.g., https://example.com/alice for https://example.com/alice/did.json)"
+        Base URL where the DID document will be located, excluding 'did.json'. (e.g., https://example.com/alice for https://example.com/alice/did.json)
+  -certUrl
+        URL to retrieve the public certificate.
+Default is 'hostUrl' + /.well-known/. tls.crt -server
+        Run a server with /did.json and /.well-known/tls.crt endpoints -port
+        Server port. (default 8080)
 ```